 "I tell parents it is a brain difference, not a brain disorder," Honos-Webb says.
 "Children's sense of identity is not yet formed at the time of ADHD diagnosis.
 Reframing the disorder as a gift helps them define themselves by what is working, not by what isn't working."

-What isn't working for ADHD kids usually becomes apparent in school.
-Kids with ADHD have trouble sitting still.
-They have trouble focusing their attention on a single task.
-They're given to outbursts of emotion.
+Kids with ADHD often have trouble in school.
+They can’t sit still, and they have trouble focusing their attention on a single task.
+They may have outbursts of emotion.

 It's more than just a way of looking at ADHD, she says.
 It's a treatment strategy that motivates ADHD kids and improves their self-esteem.